What is Affect Labelling?

 These findings were replicated in people with social anxiety (a fear of public speaking).

 An fMRI (functional magnetic resonance imaging) study of affect labelling confirmed those results.
 Here it gets a tiny bit technical, so please bear with me, or feel free to skip to the next section.

 In the center of our brain, there is an area called the amygdala, which reacts to fear and triggers a fight/flight response.
 It is activated when we experience negative emotions.
 When we label (name) those emotions, however, - the brain activity in the amygdala diminishes.
 Additionally, affect labelling leads to an increase in the activity in another brain region – ventrolateral prefrontal cortex.

 This is consistent with unhooking (defusion) - a technique often used in Acceptance and Commitment Therapy (ACT).
 A simple way to unhook (de-fuse) from a painful emotion is to notice and name it: “Here is my anxiety,” “I am noticing a feeling of sadness,“ “I am noticing that my heart is racing.“ This simple intervention diminishes the power that our feelings, emotions, and thoughts have over us.

 What Does That Mean to You?

 Those results indicate that by labelling our negative feelings we are calming the emotional center of the brain so that it becomes less reactive.
-This gives us an opportunity to step back and assess the situation better and respond to it in a more rational way.
-And the most important thing – by giving a name to the emotion, we instantly feel a little better.
+This gives us an opportunity to step back and assess the situation better and respond to it in a more psychologically flexible way.
+And the most important thing – by giving a name to the emotion, we instantly become less trapped by it.